virtalus/zabbix-pdf-report/README.md

 # Zabbix PDF Report

-Name all graph titles or item names you would like to generate graph for.
-Define the scope of host or host group.
+Name all graph titles or item names you would like to generate a graph for.
+Define the scope of a host or host group.
 Select time period like last hour, last day, last week.
 Generate PDF.
 Events also can be included in the report.

 ## Installation